Australian Pacific Touring: Fleet of river boats

+Also in 2025, The APT Travel Group's Travelmarvel brand announced the launch of Travelmarvel Sirius, a Nile River cruise ship that entered service in 2026.
+In 2026, Travelmarvel launched its newest European river ship, Travelmarvel Rigel, built for the Rhine, Main and Danube rivers, and joining sister vessels Polaris, Capella and Vega.

-Investment in Europe
+Investment in Europe and the UK

 In 2011, APT invested in UK-based travel company Noble Caledonia with the Swedish expedition and destination cruise ship experts, Salén Ship Management, which operates luxury small ship cruising and land touring worldwide, with the 114-passenger MS Island Sky.
 In 2012, the company then bought a sister ship, renaming her as MS Caledonian Sky.

-APT utilises both of these cruise ships in a wide variety of destinations across the world.
+In 2026, The APT Travel Group acquired a majority stake in Rodina Holdings Ltd, the parent company of UK-based solo travel operator One Traveller.
+The APT Travel Group CEO David Cox and The APT Travel Group Family Principal and Director Lou Tandy (nee McGeary) were appointed as directors of the company alongside Alexander Roberts.

 Wilderness camps and lodges

 APT's network of wilderness lodges located in the Kimberley region of Western Australia include Mitchell Falls Wilderness Lodge, Bell Gorge Wilderness Lodge, and the Bungle Bungle wilderness lodge.
 These camps are situated on Aboriginal land by special agreement with local indigenous communities and are available to both APT tourists and self-drive travellers.

 Golden Eagle/GW Travel

 In 2009, APT acquired the majority interest in GW Travel, a provider of long distance luxury rail journeys.
 Founded by Tim Littler, GW Travel is a company that operates private trains in Russia, Mongolia, China, Tibet, India, Canada and Africa and holds an exclusive lease on the new Golden Eagle Trans-Siberian Express.
 In 2012, this was renamed to Golden Eagle Luxury Trains (GELT).